FridaWikell/hangman-game/README.md

 ![Screenshot of the 404 page](doc/404.webp)

-If the user try to visit a page that doesn't exist, the 404 page is shown.
+If the user tries to visit a page that doesn't exist, the 404 page is shown.
 It has a home page button which takes the user back to the home page.

 ## Features to be Added

 One feature to be added is to create a toplist.
-It allows the user to compare its answer, how fast they answered and how few incorrect letters they used, with other users.
+It allows the user to compare its answer, how fast they have answered and how few incorrect letters they used, with other users.
 This can give the user the motivation to play the game over and over again.

 ## Testing